 **Please note, this review was written in 2017.
-As of 2019, Scantic Valley Farm is offering pick-your-own strawberries.
-While most of the details are the same, some things may have changed including the price of PYO strawberries and hours.
+As such, the content in this post may be outdated.
 It’s important to check the Scantic Valley Farm website for up-to-date information before heading out to the field!

 Last week kicked off a delayed start to the pick-your-own strawberry season here in Connecticut.
 Usually those beautiful, ripe red berries can be ready as early as the first week of June.
 But this is New England, and you can never rely on the weather, Mother Nature, or perennial fruit.